LDAWG-a11y/a11yWebApp/src/guides/discoveruni-widget-accessibility-case-study.md

 #### 2.4.4 Link Purpose in Context (A)

-There is a link in the iFrame with the visible label "see course data", given the surrounding text and page content, this does make sense.
+There is a link in the iFrame with the visible label "see course data", given the surrounding text and page content, this does make sense, there is one issue with the visually hidden text within though.

 ### Now let's look at the WCAG failures